 South Lake Union

-✔ Recommend area to stay in Seattle for business travelers & lakeside pleasures
+✔ Recommend area in Seattle for business travelers & lakeside pleasures

-Wedged between downtown and the lakeshore, South Lake Union is a favorite place to stay in Seattle for business travelers.
+Wedged between downtown and the lakeshore, South Lake Union is a favorite choice for where to stay in Seattle for business travelers.
 South Lake Union is most famous for hosting head offices for Seattle’s tech heavyweights, including Amazon.

 A fresh modern style ensures a restful sleep at the EVEN Hotel.
 In-room amenities include a flat-screen TV, free Wifi, fitness kits, and a seating area.
 The hotel is just two blocks from Lake Union Park.

 Located across from Fairview Marina, this 3-star hotel offers excellent value for the South Lake Union neighborhood.
-Rooms are bright & spacious.
+The rooms are bright & spacious.
 Reservations include a complimentary continental breakfast.

 Sitting in the city’s northwest, Ballard is a hip bayside neighborhood.
-The district was once a separate city from Seattle—and still has an indie feel in parts.
+The district was once a separate city—and still has an indie feel in parts.
 Known for its Scandinavian roots, Ballard has developed a penchant for brewing.
 Craft beer lovers will love staying in Ballard to explore its almost dozen breweries.
 For shopping and eating, historic Ballard Avenue is the area’s most coveted destination.

 Located north of Queen Anne, Fremont is one of Seattle’s coolest suburbs.
 Fremont dishes out a laid-back, artsy vibe.
 On its streets, you’ll stumble upon vintage shops and trendy restaurants & bars.
 Even if you don’t stay here, don’t miss out on the area’s most famous resident, the Fremont Trail.
 Clutching a crushed VW Beetle, the massive concrete troll dwells under the Aurora Bridge.
 The skyline views from Gas Works Park are also worth a gander.

 Located southwest of downtown across the harbor, West Seattle is a great option for catching some summer seaside charms.
 West Seattle centers around Alki Beach.
-With its beautiful views over Puget Sound, West Seattle’s popular beach is home to a string of laid-back cafes and restaurants.
+With its beautiful views over Puget Sound, the area’s most popular beach is home to a string of laid-back cafes and restaurants.

 Surrounding its eponymous lake, Green Lake is, well, one of the greenest suburbs in Seattle.
 Green Lake is a great place to stay if outdoor adventure sits high in your plans.
 Walk around the lake or take to the water on a kayak to get the full experience.